 How much does it cost to host a website?

 Web hosting costs depend on your website size and business needs.
 You will at least need a domain name, space on a server to store your website files, and access to a content management system to create and publish a website.
-Small businesses can easily find shared web hosting plans for less than $5 per month a month that include a free domain name, space on a server, and one-click installations of popular CMS platforms like WordPress, Wix, and Weebly.
+Small businesses can easily find shared web hosting plans for less than $5 per month that include a free domain name, space on a server, and one-click installations of popular CMS platforms like WordPress, Wix, and Weebly.

 Where is the best place to host a website?

 If you are a small business, choose a web hosting provider that fits your budget and hosting needs.
 Some of the best web hosting companies that have plans to meet your needs include Bluehost, HostGator, InMotion, and 1&1 IONOS.
 For more information about what these and other top small business web hosting providers can offer you, read our buyer’s guides on top cloud hosting providers and best-shared hosting providers for small businesses in 2019.

 Website hosting gives small businesses the tools they need to store their website files, build a website, and make it accessible to their customers.
 Hosting a website begins with researching the types of hosting plans that would best serve your business needs.
 From there, small businesses can pair one-click CMS installations offered through their hosting provider with themes and easy website builders to build a website that perfectly matches their brand.